obonaventure/cnp3/book/network/bgp.rst

 The `local-pref` attribute is often used to prefer some routes over others.
 This attribute is always present inside `BGP Updates` exchanged over `iBGP sessions`, but never present in the messages exchanged over `eBGP sessions`.

 A common utilisation of `local-pref` is to support backup links.
-Consider the situation depicted in the figure below. `AS1` would like to always use the high bandwidth link to send an receive packets via `AS2` and only use the backup link upon failure of the primary one.
+Consider the situation depicted in the figure below. `AS1` would always like to use the high bandwidth link to send and receive packets via `AS2` and only use the backup link upon failure of the primary one.

 .. figure:: png/network-fig-122-c.png
    :align: center